Fantômas contre Scotland Yard

-Fantômas contre Scotland Yard ([fɑ̃tomas kɔ̃tʁ skɔtland jaʁd], "Fantomas Against Scotland Yard") is the final installment of a trilogy of films starring Jean Marais as the arch villain Fantômas name opposite Louis de Funès as the earnest but outclassed commissaire Juve and the journalist Fandor, also played by Marais.
+Fantômas contre Scotland Yard ([fɑ̃tomas kɔ̃tʁ skɔtland jaʁd], "Fantomas Against Scotland Yard") is the final installment of a trilogy of films starring Jean Marais as the archvillain Fantômas opposite Louis de Funès as the earnest but outclassed commissaire Juve and the journalist Fandor, also played by Marais.
 The trilogy was France's humorous answer, starting in 1964, to the James Bond phenomenon that swept the world at around the same time.
-The Fantômas films became extremely successful in Europe and USSR, and found success even in the United States and Japan where fan websites exist to this day.
+The Fantômas films became extremely successful in Europe and USSR, and they also found success in the United States and Japan.

 Plot

 In the third and final film of the trilogy, Fantômas imposes a head tax on the rich, threatening to kill those who do not comply.
 Journalist Fandor and commissaire Juve are invited to Scotland by Lord McRashley (played by Jean-Roger Caussimon).
 Lord McRashley, one of Fantômas' potential victims, uses his castle as the headquarters to set up a trap for the menace called Fantômas.